Analysis | Trumpism will endure in the GOP. Trump may not.

 This lesson was taken to heart around the country.
 Rep. Marjorie Taylor Greene (R-Ga.) is a conspiracy theorist steeped in a different sort of right-wing rhetoric, but her enthusiastic embrace of cultural fights in her primary bid last year made her a national figure.
 She won the Republican primary and, in a strongly Republican district, a seat in the House.

 Politico published a history of her brief political career last week.
-Greene’s election is “less the fulfillment of a dream,” Michael Kruse wrote, “than the culmination of a desperate, yearslong search for an identity that fulfilled a yearning for affirmation and attention.”
+Greene’s election is “less the fulfillment of a dream,” Michael Kruse wrote, “than the culmination of a desperate, years-long search for an identity that fulfilled a yearning for affirmation and attention.”

 That … might sound a bit familiar.
 Not only because of Trump but because of a galaxy of other right-wing figures who have similarly realized that there’s power to be wrung from performative conservative politics.
 In January, the New York Times explored the way in which struggling “influencers” on social media found Facebook fame by shifting hard to the right.